abusenet/nzb/README.md

 ## `nzb-mirror`

-Mirrors the articles in the source NZB, either to the same group or new ones, and outputs the resulting NZB to stdout or a specified output file.
+Mirrors the articles in the input NZB, either to the same group or new ones, and outputs the resulting NZB to stdout or a specified output file.

 ```shell
 nzb mirror \